 - Consolidation Trading (Breakout, Retest, Continuation)

 NFP!
 Something you’ll probably hear a lot about in your trading journey.
 NFP is probably the most known fundamental event in the Forex market.
 Some people trade it, and some don’t; but here we’re gonna tell you what it is so you understand the effects when trading the market!

 Non-Farm Payroll or NFP is a report reflecting the unemployment rate within the United States.
 It’s a crucial economic measure as it shows us how many people currently are unemployed (which can be good or bad, depending on if the number is actually less than the last report, or more people are without jobs from the last report).
 The jobs they don’t account for in this report are farm workers, government employees, private household employees, and nonprofit employees.

-The NFP report is usually published at 8:30AM EST on the first Friday of each month and there’s always a strong reaction.
+The NFP report is usually published at 8:30AM EST on the first Friday of each month, and there’s always a strong reaction.
 SO PAY ATTENTION!
-The last thing you want to do is to be in a trade and thinking you’re going to close it a little bit later on Friday before the week closes, and forget that the day is currently Friday the 5th… and the reaction within the market to NFP wipes you out.
+The last thing you want to do is be in a trade and think you’re going to close it a little bit later on Friday before the week closes, forget that the day is currently Friday the 5th… and the reaction within the market to NFP wipes you out.

 Since the NFP data is a leading predictor of American employment, it has the greatest impact on currency pairs that include the US Dollar such as EUR/USD, USD/JPY, GBP/USD, AUD/USD, USD/CHF to name a few.
 Basically any pair with “USD” in it.